 Kapchorwa - Uganda's Running Mecca

-Kapchorwa is one of only a handful of established high altitude training destinations in East Africa and is recognised as the running mecca of Uganda.
-A hotbed of endurance running talent, it is a home and training base to a community of elite endurance runners from Uganda and beyond.
+Kapchorwa is one of only a handful of established high altitude training destinations in East Africa.
+Recognised as the running mecca of Uganda, it is a hotbed of endurance running talent.
+The hills surrounding the town are home and training base to a community of elite endurance runners from Uganda and beyond.
 The presence of celebrated Ugandan Olympic and World champions such as Stephen Kiprotich and Joshua Cheptegei, as well as the emergence of teenage sensation Jacob Kiplimo, means that the region has become known as the 'Land of Champions’.

 Kapchorwa is a simple farming town perched at 1800m altitude on the flanks of Mount Elgon (an extinct volcano) and offers stunning views across the plateau far below.
 Visitors are rewarded with fresh mountain air, minimal traffic, challenging terrain rising to 2600m and endless rural trails of the famous red dirt to run on.